The test checklist for exam 1 is now available. Reminder that the exam will be held in class on Tuesday February 10.

-Lab Assignment 3 is now also available.
+Lab Assignment 3 is now available.
+It is due next Tuesday.

 Please read this page with details applicable to all my courses.